stefanmanderson/stefanmanderson/README.md

 ### Hi there 👋
 I am currently taking management bachelor degree at Parahyangan Catholic University.

-I am currently learning Python and SQL.
-I am learning on DataCamp and Udemy.
+I am currently learning Python and SQL using DataCamp and Udemy.

+You can see my CV on this repositories.
+Thank you!
 <!--
 **stefanmanderson/stefanmanderson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.